vespo92/QBMCPServer/README.md

 ## Important Note

+I would LOVE help improving this project!
+Just glad to be able to give something back finally!

 This entire project was developed and published using artificial intelligence (Claude), as I personally cannot write code.
 While every effort has been made to ensure quality and functionality, there may be imperfections or areas for improvement.
 I welcome any feedback, corrections, or suggestions from the community.

 If you find any issues or have suggestions for improvements, please don't hesitate to open an issue or submit a pull request.
 Your expertise and input are greatly appreciated, as they will help make this project better for everyone.